 - 1 Looked-after children and children who were previously looked after, including those children who appear to have been in state care outside England, but ceased to be so as a result of being adopted.
-(See Note 2) - 2 Children, one of whose parents is a regular worshipper (at least once a month for at least the 12 months preceding the application date) at Earley St Peter's Church.
-In order for an application to be considered under this criterion the parent must complete the school's Church attendance form (countersigned by the relevant Minister) and send this form directly to the School.
-For those who have recently moved into the area and are attending Earley St. Peter's Church, worship prior to the move at their previous Anglican church will be taken into account (so the total qualifying period will be regular worship at least once a month for at least 12 months prior to the application date).
-The parent will also be required to provide a church attendance form, countersigned by the relevant Minister of the previous church, with their application. - 3 Children with a normal home address (see Note 3) in the catchment area (see Appendix) and with sibling (see Note 4) on the roll of the school at the time of application and who is expected still to be in attendance at the time of entry to the school. - 4 Children with a normal home address in the catchment area. - 5 Children with a normal home address outside the catchment area and with sibling on the roll of the school at the time of application and who is expected still to be in attendance at the time of entry to the school. - 6 Other children.
+(See Note 2) - 2 Families who have exceptional medical or social needs that make it essential that their child attends Earley St Peter's CE Primary School rather than any other.
+These needs must be fully supported by written evidence from the appropriate professional person involved with the family.
+(See Note 3) - 3 Children with a normal home address (see Note 4) in the catchment area (see Appendix) and with sibling (see Note 5) on the roll of the school at the time of application and who is expected still to be in attendance at the time of entry to the school. - 4 Children with a normal home address (see Note 4) in the catchment area (see Appendix). - 5 Children with a normal home address (see Note 4) within the ecclesiastical parish of Earley St Peter's Church (see Appendix), one of whose parents is a regular worshipper at Earley St Peter's Church (at least once a month for at least the 12 months preceding the application date).